tjmckinley/MetaWards/doc/source/quickstart/index.rst

 You have three choices for how you use MetaWards, and thus three choices for how you will follow this quick start guide;

-1. R interface.
+1. :doc:`R interface <01_R>`.
 You can choose to use MetaWards from directly within R (including interactively, e.g. within RStudio).

-2. Python interface.
+2. :doc:`Python interface <01_python>`.
 You can choose to use MetaWards from directly within Python (including interactively, e.g. within ipython or Jupyter notebook or lab).

-3. Command-line interface.
+3. :doc:`Command-line interface <01_console>`.
 You can choose to use MetaWards from the command line (terminal/console/command prompt).

 There is no one right or wrong interface to use, so please feel free to use the one (or many) that fit your needs.